-Following a series of questions based upon your reading assignments from the required text; The International Sex Trafficking of Women and Children: Understanding the Global Epidemic by Leonard Territo and George Kirkham (Eds.).
-(You must answer all the questions and submit your typewritten responses by no later than August 1, 2012).
+Following is a series of questions based upon your reading assignments from the required text; The International Sex Trafficking of Women and Children: Understanding the Global Epidemic by Leonard Territo and George Kirkham (Eds.).
+These questions may be brought up in class, or you may see them as part of assigned discussions.

 1. What was the aim of the research for this paper?

 2. What five regions of the United States were selected to gather information for this study?

 3. What regional variations exist in the sex business in United States, i.e. street prostitution, excort services, massage parlors, etc.?

 4. What are the backgrounds of women in the sex industry in the United States?

 5. What does the profile look like for recruiters, traffickers and pimps relating to the sex industry in the United States?

 6. What are the most common methods of recruitment for sex trafficking in the United States?

 7. What are the most common methods of movement of women for sex trafficking into the United States?

 8. What are the methods of initiation employed on women who are trafficked into the United States?